bihealth/bamspiker/README.md

-# espike
+# bamspiker

-Spike variants into BAM files (without all the hassle)
+Spike variants into BAM files (with limited functionality but without any hassle).

+## Dependencies:

+- `samtools` must be in your path

 ## Running SNV Example